/images/resources/howtos/data-sources/getting-connected-sql.png

 This tutorial explains the basic steps to connect the Curity Identity Server to a SQL database.
 The content includes some demo local deployments for development computers.
 Once connected, you can plan your real database deployments.

-Get a Default Configuration
+Create a Default Configuration

 First, follow these getting started tutorials.

-Get Schema Initialization Scripts
+Get Schema Creation Scripts

 Get the schema initialization script from the $IDSVR_HOME/etc folder of the Curity Identity Server.
 For example, you can run the following Docker commands.